 Formation and development of the placenta

-Placenta is the junction between the mother and the growing fetus inside the mother`s uterus.
-It acts as a bridge between the baby and the mother.
-Placenta serves many functions.
-It connects the developing fetus to the mother`s system through the umbilical cord.
+The placenta is the junction between the mother and the growing hence, it acts as a bridge between the baby and the mother.
+Placenta assists in many functions.
+Firstly, it attaches the developing fetus to the mother`s uterine wall through the umbilical cord.
 The blood supply to the placenta allows nutrient uptake, regulation of body temperature of the baby, elimination of wastes and carbon dioxide gas.
-Placenta also helps in fighting against foreign invaders such as bacteria, virus and many other material.
-One of the major functions of the placenta is, hormones production and regulation necessary for pregnancy.
+The placenta is also instrumental in fighting against foreign invaders such as bacteria, virus and much other materials to ensure the growing fetus is safe.
+One of the major functions of the placenta is the production of pregnancy-related hormones and their regulation.
 As the placenta grows, it forms tiny hair-like villi.
-These villi get branched to form roots that penetrate the decidua( inner uterine wall).
+These villi develop branched-like roots that penetrate the decidua( inner uterine wall) so that the embryo is firmly attached to the mother.
 A typical placenta has 2 surfaces, namely, maternal placenta and the fetal placenta.
-The maternal surface is a junction between the umbilical cord and the fetal side.
-Placenta is the most vital part of pregnancy for both the mother and baby.
-It helps to trap a number of toxic chemicals so that the growing baby us safe.
-It also helps in metabolizing a number of substances which in turn release the metabolic products into maternal or fetal circulations.
-The placenta is temporary because it will be expelled from the body at the time of the birth of the fetus.
-The formation starts upon the implantation of the blastocyst inside the maternal endometrium.
-The external layer of the blastocyst becomes the trophoblastic that forms itself into the outer layer of the placenta.
+The maternal surface is a junction between the umbilical cord and mother whereas the fetal surface is the junction between the umbilicus and the placenta.
+Placenta is the most vital component of pregnancy for both the mother and baby.
+It helps to trap a number of toxic chemicals so that the growing baby is safe inside.
+It also helps in metabolizing a number of substances so that they are released the fetal circulation.
+The placenta is a temporary structure as it will be expelled out at the time of the birth of the baby.
+The formation of the fetus commences upon the implantation of the blastocyst.
+The blastocyst is the early phase of embryonic development where a mass of undifferentiated cells are formed after the fertilization.
+The external layer of the blastocyst becomes the trophoblast.
+The trophoblast is modified into an outer layer of the placenta.
 The outer layer is further divided into 2 layers, namely, the underlying cytotrophoblast layer and the overlying syncytiotrophoblast layer.
 Layers are formed based on the cellular differentiation and fusion of the underlying cytotrophoblast cells.
 The development of the placenta is a continuous process throughout the pregnancy however, the development of the maternal side is completed by week 14.